kijungyoon/kijungyoon.github.io/Fall 2020 Undergraduate Research Internship.md

 **Required skills/experiences**

-- I'm looking for students who have basic python programming knowledge and have taken any undergraduate machine learning/deep learning/AI courses at HY.
+- I'm looking for students who have basic python programming knowledge and have taken any undergraduate-level machine learning/deep learning/AI courses at HY.
 This is not a requirement, but is strongly recommended.
 - Expertise in modern deep learning frameworks (e.g. PyTorch, TensorFlow, etc.)

 **Benefits**